 The Christmas season is a time of numerous traditions and celebrations.
 We look forward to listening to and singing certain songs; we deck our halls with ornaments and trinkets passed down throughout the years.
 Some aspects of our holiday festivities have become second nature—we may not remember how or why they got their start in the first place.

-For many, one such tradition is the lighting of the candles of the Advent wreath.
+For many, one such tradition is the lighting of the advent candles of the Advent wreath.
 We’ll explore this practice, its history, and its purpose, and look closely at the most commonly attributed Advent candle meanings.
 We hope that this exploration will enrich your Christmas season and invite you to draw closer to the one whose birth we celebrate, Christ Jesus.

 What is Advent?

-Before we turn our attention to the Advent wreath and its various candles, let us first answer a more essential question: what is Advent?
+Before we turn our attention to the Advent wreath and its various advent candles, let us first answer a more essential question: what is Advent?
 Advent is the name given to the season of 24 days leading up to Christmas.
 The word “Advent” is derived from the Latin word adventus, which means “coming”.
-The waiting and anticipation undertaken during Advent symbolize not only the waiting for Jesus’ birth but also for his final return.
+The waiting and anticipation undertaken during Advent symbolize not only the waiting for Christ's birth but also for his final return.

-Within the Church, this period is observed as a season of anticipation and preparation for the coming of Jesus on Christmas.
+Within the Church, this period is observed as a season of anticipation and preparation for the coming of Christ on Christmas.
 In other words, Advent intentionally sets aside time to pause and thoughtfully reflect on the nativity story and its impact in the midst of a world that seems to rush through the holidays faster and faster each year.

 Typically, Advent is celebrated over the four Sundays leading up to Christmas, marked by a reading from Scripture and a devotional or reflection.
-Many also engage with daily devotionals in the days between each of the four Sundays in order to even more thoroughly orient themselves towards the birth of Jesus.
+Many also engage with daily devotionals in the days between each of the four Sundays in order to even more thoroughly orient themselves towards the birth of Christ.

 Advent Wreaths and How to Use Them

 Different denominations and faith traditions have their own customary colors and meanings for the candles.
 In Lutheran traditions, blues are used; other protestant denominations use red.
-The most ubiquitous color scheme features three purple candles and one pink candle.
-Additionally, the Advent wreath often features a fifth white candle placed in the center, to be lit on Christmas Eve itself.
+The most ubiquitous color scheme features three purple advent candles and one pink candle.
+Additionally, the Advent wreath often features a fifth white advent candle placed in the center, to be lit on Christmas Eve itself.

 The Five Candles

 With the purpose and practice of Advent fresh in our minds, we turn our attention to each of the Advent candles, what they mean and which passages from Scripture typically go alongside them.
-Much the variation in how the candles are colored, there is are a number of meanings applied to each candle.
+Much the variation in how the advent candles are colored, there is are a number of meanings applied to each candle.
 Here we will explore some of the most common meanings and names commemorated throughout the season of Advent.

-Often called the Hope candle, the first candle of Advent represents the hope born out of all that God has done and will do for humanity.
-In some traditions, hope is commemorated by looking ahead to the day when Jesus will come again.
+Often called the Hope candle, the first Advent candle represents the hope born out of all that God has done and will do for humanity.
+In some traditions, hope is commemorated by looking ahead to the day when Christ will come again.
 For others, hope is best embraced by looking back—by reflecting on all the promises God has kept and all of the ways God has protected and preserved the world.
 For this reason, the first candle is also known as the Prophet’s candle, as it invites us to celebrate the words of hope and provision prophesied by those like Isaiah.

 For the first week of Advent, it is common to read Scripture passages such as Isaiah 9:6-7 (“For to us a child is born, to us a son is given, and the government will be on his shoulders.
-And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace...”) or New Testament verses such as Matthew 1:22, which refer Jesus as the fulfillment of the prophet’s words.
+And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace...”) or New Testament verses such as Matthew 1:22, which refer Jesus christ as the fulfillment of the prophet’s words.

 The second Advent candle is frequently called the Peace candle or the Bethlehem candle.
 Reflecting on the peace promised by Christ’s birth and the faithfulness of those who played a part in the Christmas story—from Joseph and Mary, to Zechariah and Elizabeth, to John the Baptist preparing the way for the Lord.
 In lighting this candle, we celebrate the restoration of creation and wonder of God’s Shalom lived out here on earth.
 We honor the examples set for us by our sisters and brothers in God who trusted the Lord and acted out of faith to help spread the peace of Jesus to all.